4teamwork/ftw.linkchecker/README.rst

 Do not run in non-production
 ****************************

+In development bin/instance is (usually) the Plone server.
-In our setup, bin/instance is a so called ZEO client.
+In other setups, bin/instance is a so called ZEO client.
 A ZEO client will, instead of directly opening a Data.fs, access the ZEO server over the network.
 In our setups, this is wired up via ftw-buildouts.